 Build Capital Accounts to Hold Reserves

 As an asset class, hotels are very capital-intensive.
-The constant wear and tear along with uncertainty in operations requires enhanced focus on capital planning and cash flow management, respectively.
-Many financial models ignore these concerns because mixing the balance sheet with the statement of cash flows complicates things.
+The constant wear and tear and operational uncertainty require an enhanced focus on capital planning and cash flow management.

 The basic structure of a capital account has the following lines:

-- EoP Balance – end of period balance – equals the sum of BoP Balance and in/out-flows
+- End of period balance – the sum of beginning balance and in/out-flows

 Roll-up to Summary Using SUMIF